Anti-Bribery for Sales · Module 2 of 2

 Sam Holt

 Sponsored North Sea pressure-testing roundtable, four weeks out.
-Ten attendees, all three shortlisted suppliers' clients invited, agenda set with the BPMA.
+Ten attendees, all three shortlisted suppliers' clients invited, agenda with the BPMA.
 Sub-£200 a head.
-No individual gift to Diana, Diana sits next to four of her peers.
+No individual gift.
+Diana sits next to four peers.

 Naomi Aldridge

-I can pre-clear it.
+I can pre-clear.
 Two conditions.
-The agenda has to be technical and visible to all three shortlisted bidders before the bid closes.
-And the invite list cannot be tilted toward Linsel.
+Agenda technical, visible to all three bidders before the bid closes.
+Invite list not tilted toward Linsel.

 Naomi Aldridge

-One more thing.
-If the SFO ever reads the invite list and sees that you sent it the week before bid submission, the question they'll ask is whether the event existed before the bid did.
-Make sure the BPMA's emails to you predate the bid window.
+One more.
+If the SFO reads the invite list, the question they'll ask is whether the event existed before the bid did.
+Make sure the BPMA's emails predate the bid window.

 Wednesday, 4:30 PM −1